nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `sort ORDER`: `sort alphabetical` or `sort deadline`

 Currently, there are two orders you can choose:
-1. `sort alphabetical` sorts applications by their company names in alphabetical order.
+1. `sort alphabetical` sorts applications by their company names in alphabetical order (from A to Z).
 Should there be multiple applications to the same company, they will be ranked alphabetically by their roles.
-2. `sort deadline` sorts applications by the deadline of their upcoming task.
-Earlier deadlines will be higher up in the list.
+2. `sort deadline` shows applications with tasks (and therefore, deadlines) and sorts them by their task's deadline.
+Those with earlier deadlines will be higher up in the list.

 ### 3.4 Miscellaneous

 #### 3.4.1 Viewing help : `help`

-Displays a pop-up window of summary of commands and their formats.
+Displays a pop-up window with a summary of all the commands and their formats.

 Format: `help`